avinashdhawan/GTA_Housing_Price_Comparison/README.md

   This project was prepared using Pandas with various Python libraries.

 # Authors
-  Avinash Dhawan
+  Avinash Dhawan,
-  Sherana Syed
+  Sherana Syed,
-  Raj Periyasamy
+  Raj Periyasamy,
   Jasmeet Aujla